HHSSDIE/yanghou.github.io/_pages/about.md

   more_info: >

 selected_papers: False # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: False # includes social icons at the bottom of the page
 ---

 I am a fourth-year undergraduate student in [Prof. Hongzheng Zhao's group](https://faculty.pku.edu.cn/zhaohongzheng/zh_CN/index/51480/list/index.htm) at the School of Physics, Peking University in Beijing China.

 Currently, I am working on non-equilibrium many-body dynnamics, with a particular focus on classical systems.
 My research interests also include quantum computation, quantum information, open quantum systems, and other fascinating topics in statistical mechanics, classical mechanics, and quantum mechanics.

+---
+layout: page

+social: true
+---
+You can reach me through the following platforms: